mylar3/mylar3/README.md

 ## Requirements
 - At least Python version 2.7.9 (3.x is not supported)
 - ComicVine API key (found [here](https://comicvine.gamespot.com/api/) - program will have limited to no functionality without it
+- UnRaR / RAR is required if metatagging is enabled within the program.

 ## Usage
 To start the program, type `python Mylar.py` inside the root of the Mylar directory.
 Typing `python Mylar.py --help` will give a list of available options.